 |A Kiss Is But A Kiss .....
 Normally|

-So what are we to make of this .... most Tanzanians apparently would agree that on the one hand, rules are rules, while saying on the other, that it seems draconian punishment, especially in view of the fact that the police in Tanzania have a massive public creditability problem, as they are notorious for taking bribes and not catching criminals.
-So although technically its a series of sackable offences, if there had been warnings issued, most people would have thought that was enough punishment.
+So what are we to make of this .... most Tanzanians apparently would agree that on the one hand, rules are rules, while saying on the other, that it seems a draconian punishment, especially in view of the fact that the police in Tanzania have a massive public creditability problem, as they are notorious both for taking bribes and not catching criminals.
+So although technically its a series of sackable offenses, if there had been conduct warnings issued, most people would have thought that was enough punishment.

-However the interesting thing for me from this story, was that like most of southern Africa, the population has simply bypassed the old telephone land line system (which had never been rolled out in Africa), and skipped straight to mobile phones.
+However the interesting thing for me from this story, was that like most of Africa, the population has simply bypassed the old telephone land line system (which had never been rolled out in Africa), and skipped straight to mobile phones.
 This is possibly unique in our history, because in one bound, the Africans, whose communication infrastructure was still in the colonial era, jumped into the 21st century.

 They already have 80% market penetration of mobile phones and this is expected to grow again .....
 They are even driving the very low costs down further.
-So the fact that in the middle of nowhere, two police officers kissing could end up on the internet and become a story in the news, is solely down to the fact that African mobile phone usage has become a modern technology phenomena ....
+So the fact that in the middle of nowhere, two police officers kissing could end up on the Internet and become a story in the world news, is solely down to the fact that African mobile phone usage has become a modern technology phenomena ....